 I laid their for about 30 minutes until a primary song that I sing to Coop most nights before bed started playing in my head (Just Pray by: Shawna Edwards).
 I prayed for strength in that moment, and just cried to God at how unbearable life was feeling.
 I didn't feel like I could carry on one more moment, but I knew I couldn't end things.
 Haylee's voice saying how selfish suicide is kept popping into my mind, and I just couldn't ignore it...
 I imagined Scottie finding me and feeling absolutely crushed.
 I imagined Cooper grown up and blaming himself for not having a mother...
 I couldn't do that to them.
 Those images, and Haylee's voice kept me here in that moment.

 After I finished my very raw and rude prayer, I miraculously had the strength to open my eyes.
 I felt the sunshine now warming my entire body in the front seat, and looked around at the bright world around me.
 I turned the car on, and drove home to a very worried Scottie, who just held me as we cried.
-I learned that God wants, and needs me to stay.
+In that moment, I learned that God wants, and needs me to stay.
 Scottie wants, and needs me to stay.
 Coop needs me to stay.
 And I want to stay.
 I want to come through this whirlwind stronger and wiser and better.
 And I do have lots worth living for."

 "As you wage personal wars, obviously part of the strength to “hang in there” comes from some glimpse, however faint and fleeting, of what the victory can be.
 It is as true as when Solomon said it that “where there is no vision, the people perish” (Prov.
 29:18).
 If your eyes are always on your shoelaces, if all you can see is this class or that test, this date or that friend, this disappointment or that dilemma, then it really is quite easy to throw in the towel and stop the fight.
 But what if it is the fight of your life?
 Or more precisely what if it is the fight for your life, and your eternal life at that?
 What if beyond this class or that test, this date or that friend, this disappointment or that dilemma you really can see and hope for all the best and right things that God has to offer.
 Oh, it may be blurred a bit by the perspiration that keeps running riverlike into your eyes, and in a really difficult fight one of the eyes might even be closing a bit; but faintly, dimly, and ever so far away you can see the object of it all.
 And you say it is worth it, you do want it, you will fight on.
 Like Coriantumr, you will lean upon your sword to rest a while, then rise to fight again (see Ether 15:24–30)." -Elder Holland